William Hill Company Profile Founded in 1934, and now with a shop on nearly every UK high street The William Hill online casino officially launched …

 If you live in the United Kingdom and you haven’t heard of William Hill, then you’ve likely never walked out of your front door.
 The company has betting shops aplenty on almost every high street around.
 Of course, why wouldn’t it?
 The company has been around since 1934, originally offering up sports betting options before branching out into casino games, poker, bingo and more.
 The company became an online entity in 1998, making it one of the longest-running online gambling sites as well.
-Its head office, WHG International bases itself out of Gibraltar, and the William Hill site holds two gambling licences.
+Its head office is in Wood Green, London, and the William Hill site holds two gambling licences.
 One comes from the Gibraltar Gambling Commissioner and the other from the United Kingdom Gambling Commission.

 Speaking of the online platform, this is available to view in multiple different languages, providing a massive international appeal for William Hill.
 Of these, there’s the possibility for gaming in Spanish, Hungarian, Russian, Swedish, Slovenian and Greek, to name but a few.
 Because the platform offers up various different gaming platforms, it works alongside multiple different software providers too.
 Naturally, its sports betting site is still its most popular offering, but the casino, bingo and other sections aren’t far behind.
 For a company with such a prolific history as William Hill has, one can instantly get wrapped up in everything that it has to offer.
 Even with this being the case, let’s take a look at the casino section and all of its games.

 There are several reasons why William Hill is in such a position of popularity.
-Of course, the fact that it’s been around for so long is one reason' however, the collection of games that the platform provides to its casino players is another.
+Of course, the fact that it’s been around for so long is one reason’ however, the collection of games that the platform provides to its casino players is another.
 In order to ensure that there’s a wide variety of games and a diverse lobby for that matter, William Hill teams up with a mass of different software developers.
 Of these, you’ll be able to find titles from companies like IGT, Quickspin, Microgaming, WMS, Rabcat, Novomatic, Netent and Realistic Games.
 And that’s just a small selection of the huge amount of developers providing their games to the site.
-Many of their online slots have betting shop counterparts housed in the fixed odds betting terminals (FOBT's), these come with the standard £500 jackpot and a choice of multiple stakes.
-Popular slots such as Worms Reloaded can be played across both platforms.
+Many of their online slots have betting shop counterparts housed in the fixed odds betting terminals (FOBT’s), these come with the standard £500 jackpot and a choice of multiple stakes.
+Popular slots such as Worms Reloaded can be played across both platforms, and others like Age Of Gods, King of Olympus slot can be played online.

 Visiting the game lobby of the William Hill casino will allow you to view the games that are on offer.
 This also features its own navigation menu too, starting with the section for ‘Slots’.
 In this area, you’ll get to find some of the world’s best Video Slots, as well as some classic offerings alongside.
 Of these, there are titles like Heart of the Frontier, Stars Awakening, Miss Fortune, Wacky Waters, Gold Rally and Jin Qian Wa.
 It’s an immense collection of slot games that William Hill is able to offer up to its players, so players should never be short of something to play there.